 Join the AML Deep Dive & Annual Report

-Today’s AML functions must balance evolving regulatory expectations, operational efficiency, technological innovation and enhanced client experiences.
-This is especially challenging as financial institutions navigate resource constraints, outdated risk models, and fragmented data landscapes.
-Enforcement actions and the development of new AML supervisory bodies, such as the EU’s Anti-Money Laundering Authority (AMLA), underscore the growing regulatory momentum toward stronger oversight, cross-border coordination, and greater accountability for AML failings.
+Today’s AML functions must balance evolving regulatory expectations, operational efficiency, technological innovation, and enhanced client experiences.
+Enforcement actions and the development of new AML and sanctions supervisory bodies, such as the EU’s Anti-Money Laundering Authority (AMLA), underscore the growing regulatory momentum toward stronger oversight, cross-border coordination, and greater accountability for financial crime failings.

-Firms are now having to rethink how AML operates across all three lines of defence, shifting away from static, manual processes to embedding more proactive and intelligence-led strategies.
-There is a clear movement toward automation, more real-time insights, and explainable AI to improve detection, reduce false positives, and meet transparency expectations.
+Firms are now having to rethink how AML operates across all three lines of defence, shifting away from static, manual processes to more proactive, intelligence-led operating models.
+There is a clear movement toward automation, real-time risk insights, and explainable AI to enhance detection effectiveness and reduce false positives.
+This needs to be coupled with transparency, strong governance, and demonstrable outcomes to satisfy the regulatory requirements.

-This year’s AML Deep Dive will bring together global leaders to tackle the sector’s most pressing issues from optimising AML operating models and workforce capabilities to managing complex sanctions and modernising monitoring across digitised wholesale payments.
-The agenda provides practical insights into how firms can future-proof their AML frameworks to keep pace with both innovation and intensifying regulatory focus.
+This year’s AML Deep Dive will bring together global leaders to tackle the sector’s most pressing issues, from modernising AML operating models and workforce capabilities to enhancing sanctions intelligence, as well as managing financial crime risk across digitised payments and digital assets.
+The agenda provides practical insights into how firms can future-proof their AML frameworks to keep pace with innovation and intensifying regulatory focus.

 The panel discussion began with an exploration of the challenges inherent in achieving consistency within a global AML framework.
 Participants acknowledged the tension between the need for harmonised standards and the practical reality of complying with jurisdiction-specific regulatory requirements.